Caaz/lucki/README.md

 - [ ] Play music other than MP3
 - [ ] Ability to adjust tags
 - [ ] Organize Library
-- [ ] Custom User defined SCSS stylesheets.
+- [ ] Custom User defined Less stylesheets.
 - [ ] Custom Plugins with JS
 - [ ] Custom Layout with Pug
 - [x] Stop using CLI pug